stacktrace-nso/nonskating.club/content/guides/penalty-box-manager.md

 - When released by the Penalty Box staff, the skater collects any personal items from their bench and leaves the play area.
 - Any time remaining on the skater's penalties is served by a substitute.

 Advise a fouled-out skater when they sit that they have fouled out.
 Instruct them to move to the side of the penalty box when they are cued to stand by the Penalty Box Timer.
 Once the jam ends, check to see if an Official Review or Official Time Out is immediately called.
 (Such action could result in the skater's seventh penalty being rescinded).
 If not, advise the fouled-out skater that they must leave the play area.
 They may retrieve personal items from the bench before leaving (Officiating Procedures 8.1).
-XXX

 If, at the end of the jam, the skater has time remaining to serve, a substitute must be seated.
 Depending on placement of the penalty box relative to the team benches, you will often need to rely on your Penalty Lineup Tracker, Head NSO, or a referee to coordinate a substitute with the team captain or coach.
 You should take responsibility for starting this process with any other officials involved.
 You may call an Official Time Out if needed, but in the best case a substitution can be handled without an Official Time Out.

 XXX: that stupid helmet cover thing

 In JRDA, you must direct the fouled-out skater to the designated parent chaperone for their team.
-The parent chaperone does _not_ need to approach the box or enter the play area, but you need to know who and where they are in order to direct the skater to them.
-(XXX JRDA rules)
+The parent chaperone does _not_ need to approach the box or enter the play area, but you need to know who and where they are in order to direct the skater to them. ([JRDA Officiating Procedures 9.1.3](https://www.juniorrollerderby.org/officiating-procedures)).

 If a skater fouls out but would otherwise be placed in the queue, do not return them to the track.
 Hold them at the side of the box until a seat is available.
 See Officiating Procedures 8.4.